 Example 2: The Ghosting Victim

 A family left an old Yahoo account unattended for 18 months.
 Hackers gained access to the account, found old tax returns in the "Sent" folder, and used the information to file a fraudulent tax return in the deceased person's name.
-This highlights why Stopping Junk Mail Deceased (Practical Steps and Documents) and closing digital accounts is a vital security step.
+This highlights why reducing incoming mail and closing digital accounts promptly is a vital security step.

 Example 3: The Successful Legacy Contact